Uganda's diplomatic residence in Rockcliffe lost to 'unapproved' demolition | CBC News

 "We were taken by total surprise and really quite devastated," said Peterson, who chairs the association's heritage outreach committee.

-The Uganda High Commission had a previous run-in with city council over another property it owns in a heritage conservation district — a two-storey building on Cobourg Street that was briefly the home of former prime minister Lester B. Pearson.
+The Uganda High Commission had a previous run-in with city council over another property it owns in a heritage conservation district — a two-storey building on Cobourg Street in Sandy Hill that was briefly the home of former prime minister Lester B. Pearson.

 Councillors rejected its 2018 application to demolish that building, a decision the high commissioner called "very unfair."
 The property remains on the city's heritage watch list.